langsci/supporterPage/docs/pluginDocumentation_supporterPage.md

 Metrics
 --------
-- number of files: 13
+- number of files: 12
-- lines of code: 756

 Settings
 --------